 How can a physician negotiate a better salary?
 As an initial matter, I don’t personally believe that the salary should be the driving factor in a decision for a physician.
-Now, clearly, if there’s an enormous gap, a hundred thousand dollars, maybe 50, but if it’s $10,000 just going with the job that offers the most when maybe the benefits are different, the work environment is different, the ability to learn, have a good mentor, a good teacher.
+Suppose there’s an enormous gap, a hundred thousand dollars, maybe 50.
+But if it’s $10,000 just going with the job that offers the most when maybe the benefits are different.
+The work environment is different.
+The ability to learn, have a good mentor, a good teacher.
 I think all of those things are probably more important than just the absolute base salary amount, but it certainly is important.
-And so when someone asks me, all right, well, what do I do?
+And so when someone asks me, all right, what do I do?

 Physician Compensation Negotiations

 How do I get a better salary?
 There are a couple of ways of doing it.
 One, you need to know your worth.
 How does a physician find out what’s a reasonable salary?
 Well, there’s data.
-The MGMA medical group management association is, I would say, probably the industry standard as far as compensation numbers go, but it is absolutely not the be-all and end-all of whether something is fair or not.
-They break it down into regions: West, East, Midwest, Southwest, and those kinds of quadrants have different salary numbers associated with them.
-But just the base salary could be great or could not be great depending upon if there’s some kind of productivity compensation in the agreement as well, or there’s maybe potential for partnership.
-So, there are many scenarios where a physician is out of training and they’re given a two-year, three-year agreement.
+The MGMA medical group management association is the industry standard regarding compensation numbers.
+It is not the be-all and end-all of whether something is fair or not.
+They break it down into regions: West, East, Midwest, Southwest, and those quadrants have different salary numbers.
+But the base salary could be great or not be great.
+That depends on whether there’s productivity compensation in the agreement or the potential for partnership.
+So, there are many scenarios where a physician is out of training and given a two-year, three-year agreement.

 Physician Contract Salaries

-That’s probably below what’s a reasonable or average amount for someone just coming out of training, kind of with the carrot on the stick of, well, if you take below market for these two or three years, then you’ll get away above-market.
+That’s probably below what’s a reasonable or average amount for someone just coming out of training.
+With the carrot on the stick, if you take below market for these two or three years, you’ll get away above-market.
 Once you become a partner, be careful of the situation.
-You need to find out how many people are partners?
+Do you need to find out how many people are partners?
 How many people have they not offered partnership to?
-And then what are you gonna make once you’ve become a partner?
-That’s certainly something that’s important.
-Now, as far as the MGMA numbers go, kind of hard to find, I mean, you can Google around and find, I would say data from maybe a year or two old.
-I found that people are relying on 2020 numbers, they’re completely screwed up due to COVID.
-Other blogs of interest include:
+And then what will you make once you’ve become a partner?
+That’s certainly important.
+Now, as far as the MGMA numbers go, you can Google around and find them.
+I would say data from maybe a year or two old.
+I found that people are relying on 2020 numbers.
+They’re in trouble due to COVID.

 Some of the RVU compensation factor numbers are way out of whack.
-Some of the comp is just way out of whack.
+Some of the comps are just way out of whack.
 I would not use 2020 data.
-2019 is probably the safest and most reliable number that we have right now.
-2021 hasn’t been released at least at this point while I’m making this video yet.
+2019 is probably the safest and most reliable number we have right now.
+2021 wasn’t out yet while I was making this video.
 So, Google around.
-You can try and find some numbers, but I’d say the best way of doing this is just to go out there and try to find multiple job offers and see what you’re being offered initially.
-And then also, anyone who’s in training, has other people in their specialty that are looking for jobs as well.
-Talk to your colleagues, talk to the people you’re in training with.
-What have you been offered?
+You can try and find some numbers.
+I’d say the best way to do this is to go out there and find multiple job offers and see what your initial offer is.
+And then also, anyone in training has other people in their specialty that are also looking for jobs.
+Talk to your colleagues and the people you’re training with.
+What offers have you received?
 Where have you been offered this?
-One kind of difficult thing is that some people automatically think that they’re in a kind of high-cost city that they’ll make more.
+One difficult thing is that some people automatically think that they’re in a high-cost city and that they’ll make more.

-And that’s just not the case.
+And that’s not the case.
 It’s almost the opposite.
-If you’re looking for a job in a city that’s kind of a desirable location, usually the salaries, or at least sometimes the salaries will be depressed.
-I live in Scottsdale Arizona, which is a great place to live.
-And when I speak to physicians who are moving into the area, they’re kind of surprised sometimes because the salaries may not be kind of adjusted to the cost of living of the area, California as well.
-If you’re in San Diego or LA or even in San Francisco, the cost of living is very high and the housing is very high, but the salaries are not commensurate with that.
-You need to be aware that just because you’re in a bigger city with a higher cost of living, doesn’t mean that you’ll be making more, it’s the opposite, really.
+Suppose you’re looking for a job in a city that’s a desirable location.
+The salaries are usually, or at least sometimes the salaries will be depressed.
+I live in Scottsdale, Arizona, which is a great place to live.
+And when I speak to physicians who are moving into the area.
+They get surprised sometimes because the salaries may not be adjusted to the cost of living in the area, California as well.
+Suppose you’re in San Diego or LA or even in San Francisco.
+In that case, the cost of living and housing is very high, but the salaries are not commensurate.
+You need to be aware that just because you’re in a bigger city with a higher cost of living doesn’t mean you’ll be making more.
+It’s the opposite.

 How Doctors Negotiate